manish52755045/promotionEngine/README.md

    <li>PromotionEngineCombinedRule</li>

-  <h4>project is using the Maven build tool. jar as the target file, run the file as spring boot application, execute the api by using the postman,
+  <h4>Project is using the Maven build tool  (.jar) as the target file, run the file as spring boot application, Execute the api by using the postman,
    passing the request parameter </h4>

  <h4> run Application by using below url and parameter</h4>